-And it's never too early to start thinking about future careers—after all, Aunt Kylie Jenner is on track to become a billionaire cosmetics magnate before the age of 22 and Aunt Kendall Jenner took her first step toward supermodel status at 15.
+After all, Aunt Kylie Jenner became a billionaire cosmetics magnate before the age of 22 while Auntie Kendall Jenner took her first step toward supermodel status at 15.
 Thankfully Kim Kardashian's eldest two already have some options.
-Three-year-old Saint West has the smoldering eyes on the cover of a magazine thing down and 5-year-old North West has all the makings of a YouTube personality.
-Which is good considering Kim and husband Kanye West, 41, have no intention of bankrolling their kin forever.
+Four-year-old Saint West has the smoldering eyes on the cover of a magazine thing down and 6-year-old North West has all the makings of a YouTube personality or a stylist depending on which way her desires lead.
+Which is good considering Kim and husband Kanye West, 42, have no intention of bankrolling their kin forever.

 For now, though, she's content to let her kids live the good life.

-Even before marking her first birthday today, Chicago West, whose status as Kim's youngest will soon be usurped, had already explored the likes of Jackson Hole, Wyo., Miami and Bali and learned that flying private is really the only way to go.
+Well before marking her second birthday today, Chicago West—now big sister to 8-month-old Psalm West, had already explored the likes of Jackson Hole, Wyo., Miami, the Bahamas and Bali and learned that flying private is really the only way to go.
 And while she has no cash on hand just yet, she does have a place to store it, thanks to the mini Louis Vuitton that Santa brought.

-As for future job options, perhaps she'll try that whole makeup mogul thing that seems to run in the family.
+As for future job options, perhaps veterinary school is in the offing, considering her recent no fears encounter with a snake.
+Or maybe she'll try the whole makeup mogul thing that seems to run in the family.
 She's already got a head start, what with posing for Mom's KKW Beauty line at 9-months-old.
 In the snap, taken by legendary photographer David LaChapelle, Chicago manages to pull focus from Kim's bold pink shadow look, causing the proud mother to caption the frame, "My heavenly baby."

 To be sure, hers was a blessed arrival.
 Having accepted that carrying a third child wasn't medically possibly, thanks to the preeclampsia and retained placenta that led to a doctor arm-deep inside her scraping out her placenta, Kim began exploring the idea of using a gestational carrier in 2017.